-Rob Pincus discussed the optimum set-up for an Active Shooter Response Rifle for corporate or school security, college campus police or others interested in building a dedicated rifle for dealing with an armed attacker in a crowded public environment.
-In this demanding situation, a rifle needs to be capable of extreme precision, but also versatile enough to deal with a typical close quarters threat.
+Rob Pincus discusses the optimal setup for an active shooter response rifle for corporate or school security, college campus police, or anyone interested in building a dedicated rifle to defend against an armed attacker in a crowded public environment.
+In such a demanding situation, a rifle needs to be capable of extreme precision, but versatile enough to deal with a typical close-quarters threat.
 Various aiming aids and other design features are covered.

 I see all of the posts with some good points.
 I think the point of the video is from the very beginning is that when someone, any one who can stand between my kid or co-worker, these are some things one can do to save lives.
 Another point in my humble mind can eeke out is, if a person has taken the time and money to find, subscribe and view content from these fine people, it may be safe to deduced that this brave person, who by this time has not ran, is not a “Kindergarten Cop”!

 Excuse my spelling, punctuation and/or grammar I don’t proofread or spell check.
 I went to government schools and was only an E-6 in a joint service military unit in the 80’s